tushitamallik/New-York-Motor-vehicle-Collisions-Dashboard/README.md

 # New-York-Motor-vehicle-Collisions-Dashboard
 Build interactive web applications with Streamlit and Python.
 Use Pandas for data manipulation in data science workflows.
+• Developed an interactive data exploration web app using Python's Streamlit library using traffic data to visualize which area in the city is more prone to traffic accidents.
+• Demonstrated skills in data loading, exploration, visualization, and dashboard creation.

 ## Objectives
 1. Build interactive web applications with Streamlit and Python